 St. James’s Place Plc is a FTSE 250 financial services group that provides high quality wealth management services to businesses and individuals across the UK.
-With around 180,000 wealth management clients and £41.8bn in funds under management, St. James’s Place is well established as one of the UK’s leading wealth managers.
+With around 420,000 clients and £44.3bn in funds under management, St. James’s Place is well established as one of the UK’s leading wealth managers.
 The strength of the Group’s adviser-led approach to wealth management, twinned with a proven investment management proposition, leaves St. James’s Place uniquely positioned to benefit from favourable long-term demographic and market opportunities in wealth management.

-St. James’s Place recently announced its 2013 interim results, reporting 21% growth in total new business to £426.5m (on an APE basis), a 39% rise in EEV operating profits to £233.6m, a 53% increase in IFRS profit before shareholder tax to £90.1m, and a strong increase in Partnership numbers, which now stand at 1,905.
-In addition, the underlying cash result for the first half was £66.9m, an increase of 60% reflecting the increasing maturity of the business and the impact of higher stock market levels during the year.
-Driven by strong new business flows and excellent fund retention, net inflows totalled £1.99bn in the first half of 2013.
+St. James’s Place recently announced its 2013 final year results, reporting, a 26% rise in EEV operating profits to £462.7m, a 42% increase in IFRS profit before shareholder tax to £190.7m, and a strong increase in Partnership numbers, which now stand at 1,958.
+In addition, the underlying cash result for the year was £168.8m, an increase of 84% reflecting the increasing maturity of the business and the impact of higher stock market levels during the year.
+Driven by strong new business flows and excellent fund retention, net inflows totalled £4.3bn, up 28%.

 The market place